 The bonuses are additive.
 For example, if a state holds its primary in April and participates in a regional cluster it would receive a 25% bonus (10% + 15%).
 The bonus percentage is then multiplied by the Total Base Delegates** that the state was originally allocated to get the bonus delegates.

 These additional delegates are pledged, meaning they will be able to vote on the first ballot at the Democratic Convention.
-In 2020, there will be an estimated 211 bonus delegates across 24 locations.
+In 2020, there will be 211 bonus delegates across 24 locations.
 Over half of these will be allocated to the six east coast states holding a regional primary on April 28th.
-(Note that the New York date of April 28 is still tentative).

 As a result of the bonus delegates, the total number of pledged delegates is increasing to 3,979 from 3,768.
-This increases the 'magic number' to win on the first ballot from 1,885 to 1,990.
-Adding 766 superdelegates brings the total to 4,745, a majority of which is 2,373.
+This increases the 'magic number' to win on the first ballot from 1,885 to 1,991.
+Adding 771 superdelegate votes brings the total to 4,750, a majority of which is 2,375.5.
+(See how these numbers are calculated).

 * There are 57 locations that hold nominating contests: the 50 states, 5 territories, District of Columbia, and Democrats Abroad